USEPA/WNTR/documentation/installation.rst

    When installing WNTR through PyPI or conda, the shared object files do not need to be built and no compiler is needed.

-If the developer does NOT have a C++ compiler, or would rather use prebuilt wheels, the shared object files can be downloaded from WNTR GitHub Actions using the following steps:
+If the developer does NOT have a C++ compiler, or would rather use prebuilt wheels (a pre-built binary package format for Python modules and libraries), the shared object files can be downloaded from WNTR GitHub Actions using the following steps:

 * Clone and setup the main branch of WNTR from the GitHub